CT15/FastTweetBot/README.md

 [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).

 My @FastTweetBot is run continuously from [PythonAnywhere](https://www.pythonanywhere.com/).
-It will not work for you because you are not the owner of the bot.
-You can, however, create your own by following the steps given below.
+You can find it by searching `Fast Tweet Bot` in Telegram.
+You try the bot but you will not be able to Tweet anything because you are not the owner of the bot.
+Don't worry!
+You can create your own by following the steps given below.

 ## Setting up